AlgoMaster Logo

 • Same-length strings: Sorting fixed-length strings (like country codes or stock tickers) character by character.

-• When you need stability: Radix sort is inherently stable, which matters when sorting records by multiple keys.
+• When stability is required: Radix sort is inherently stable, which matters when sorting records by multiple keys.

 Poor Use Cases